 33 According to CEIOPS, the predecessor of EIOPA, the administrative, management or supervisory body is ultimately accountable and responsible for the compliance of the undertaking with legal and administrative requirements pursuant to the Directive.
 Therefore, "[d]elegating to committees consisting of members of the administrative, management or supervisory body does not in any way release the administrative, management or supervisory body from collectively discharging its duties and responsibilities.
-The administrative, management or supervisory body needs to ensure that it has regular and robust interaction with any Board committee on the one hand, and with senior management and with key functions on the other hand, and to recognise that part of its duties include requesting information proactively and challenging this information when necessary" (CEIOPS, Advice for Level 2 Implementing Measures on Solvency II: System of Governance, October 2009, p.
+The administrative, management or supervisory body needs to ensure that it has regular and robust interaction with any board committee on the one hand, and with senior management and with key functions on the other hand, and to recognise that part of its duties include requesting information proactively and challenging this information when necessary" (CEIOPS, Advice for Level 2 Implementing Measures on Solvency II: System of Governance, October 2009, p.
 10, para 3.4, available at https://eiopa.europa.eu/CEIOPS-Archive/.
 Therefore, each undertaking's administrative, management or supervisory body should consider whether the structure of a committee is appropriate (e.g. forming audit, risk, investment or remuneration committees) and, if so, what its mandate and reporting lines should be.
 See also K. VAN HULLE, The challenge of Solvency II: Lecture to the faculty of actuaries, British Actuarial Journal, 2008, 14, 1, p.
 27.

-management or supervisory body (AMSB) that has the responsibility of execution and is not bound by the suggestions in the findings of the key functions.
-Although the EIOPA clearly states in the explanatory text to Guideline 5 that the AMSB is obviously not entitled to suppress or tone down the results of the key functions 34, it is not clear how the AMSB can reach different conclusions without pressing the several functions in order to get new data able to support its position.
+Moving to the organisational and operational structure (Guideline 2), a close link exists between organization and effective operation, provided that they support each other.
+Both are necessary to ensure a proper flow of information among the undertaking's different levels of hierarchy.
+In this regard, the organization structure determines the tasks and assignments, while the operational structure settles the way of performing the tasks.
+In any case, it is ultimately the administrative, management or supervisory body (AMSB) that has the responsibility for the execution and is not bound by the suggestions in the findings of the key functions.
+Although EIOPA in the explanatory text to Guideline 5 clearly states that the AMSB is obviously not entitled to suppress or tone down the results of the key functions 34, it is not clear how the AMSB can reach different conclusions without pressing the several functions in order to get new data able to support its position.
 A similar problem raises in relation to the Guideline 4, which requires the undertaking to appropriately document the decisions taken at the AMSB level.
 Moreover, this provision determines how the information flow from the risk management system has to be taken into account.
 If the first part of this provision is clearly aiming to make the decisions of the AMSB traceable, the second part is quite ambiguous, in that it does not specify in which way and under which conditions the AMSB can move away from the results of risk management.

-Lastly, organisation and operation structure are based on a cost and benefit approach.
+Lastly, organisational and operational structure are based on a cost and benefit approach.
 This represents a fundamental change to the Solvency I directive, that was based on the 'one size fits all' principle.
-This new approach, on the one side, introduces more flexibility in corporate governance system of each undertaking and, on the other side, increases the responsibility of the Board, when compared to the previous regulatory framework.
-Obviously, undertakings have to review their system of governance periodically (and in the case of particularly significant events), under the ultimate responsibility of the ASMB (Guideline 6) 35.
-In relation to key functions, the EIOPA does not requires mandatory organisational structure of separate units focusing on risk management, compliance, internal audit and actuarial function 36.
-Still, the
+This new approach, on the one side, introduces more flexibility in corporate governance system of each undertaking and, on the other side, increases the responsibility of the board, if compared to the previous regulatory framework.
+Obviously, undertakings have to review their system of governance periodically (as well as in the case of particularly significant events), under the ultimate responsibility of the ASMB (Guideline 6) 35.